pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### `tcp-keep-alive`

-- To enable `keepalive` in the TCP layer
+- Determines whether to enable `keepalive` in the TCP layer
 - Default value: `false`

 ### `cross-join`